michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-03-24-extension-payment.md

 on any unpaid amount.
 Therefore, it is important to make a sufficient payment with the extension to avoid penalties.
 Any overpayment can be refunded when you file your return - assuming, of course, before the United States files for bankruptcy.

 Now, the question is how to determine the amount you owe.
+If your tax situation has not changed dramatically from last year, you can simply use your prior-year tax liability as a guide (adding a safety buffer amount if you can).

-To answer this question, I created a
+For current-year estimate, I created a

 <a href="https://docs.google.com/spreadsheets/d/1BnjUtb6ul_p62k2YEdBXcjHWvZunSVw0Y2E3BqTKao0/edit#gid=895729579" target="_blank">Google sheets document</a>,
 Simply plug in your numbers, and boom, you will get your answer.

 This simply app does not consider [other tax][other-tax]{:target="_blank"}.
-Until it is enhanced, you should manuallu add:
+Until it is enhanced, you should manually add:

 - 0.9% Additional Medicare Tax on Medicare wages (Box 5 of your W-2) above $200,000 for single filers or $250,000 for joint filers.
 - 3.8% of Net Investment Income Tax (NIIT) on your investment income if your Modified Adjusted Gross Income (MAGI) exceeds $200,000 (or $250,000 if married filing jointly).

 Once you know the amount, you can click the <a href="https://www.irs.gov/payments/direct-pay" target="_blank">IRS Direct Pay</a> to make an extension payment.
-The screen looks like the following, please select "Extention", and current year.
+The screen looks like the following, please select "Form 1040 - Income Tax", "Extention", and type in the current year.

 <img src="/assets/images/20230325-extension.png"/>

+On the next screen, the IRS will ask you to verify your identity using a **prior tax year**.
+Choose a recent year for which you have already filed, and have that tax return handy.
+They will ask you to provide your Social Security Number, date of birth, filing status, and the address exactly as it appeared on the tax return for the year you chose.
+Once your identity is successfully verified, you will proceed to the payment screen to enter your bank account information.

 If you are sure you do not owe taxes, the IRS has this to say in <a href="https://www.irs.gov/pub/irs-news/fs-08-12.pdf" target="_blank"> its document</a>: